9 Things to Consider BEFORE looking for a Wedding Venue

-Give some thought to whether you want a grand wedding or reserved occasion?
+Give some thought to whether you want an extravagant grand wedding or classic more relaxed occasion?
 Your wedding reception venue should reflect your wedding vision.
 This extends to whether you want bridesmaids, ushers, groom’s men on the big day, as well as your thoughts for a stag and hen night.
 Once you have an idea of the scale of your wedding, you’ll be able to plan with confidence.

 6. Do we have a theme or venue in mind?

 From barn to beach, country house to castle; is there a wedding venue or theme important to your wedding day?
 For instance, Christmas weddings are often inspired by winter themes, and beach weddings tend to be more modern casual affairs.
 If you can agree your wedding style in advance, it will help whittle down wedding venues from the many thousands available.

 7. What’s at the top of our priority list?

 One of the most important questions to ask yourself at the beginning of your wedding planning journey has to be, what is the greatest priority for your wedding?
 This could be walking down the aisle in designer couture, indulging in a secluded retreat or arriving on a festival styled double decker bus.
 However crazy it may sound, this is your day.